klks/CPH-F206_Reversing_Notes/README.md

 <img src="./imgs/Schematic.png" alt="drawing" width="800"><br>

-Schematics are released in in the schematic directory of this repo.
+Schematics are released in the schematic directory of this repo.

 # Impedance Matching of RF Trace
 When recreating the PCB, KiCad's Calculator Tools and JLCPCB's Capabilities are used to calculate trace width and spacing for the RF trace line.